Skip to content

 You do not need A-level maths.
 The calculations involved in electrical work are based on straightforward principles — Ohm's law, power calculations, cable sizing, and voltage drop.
 If you can work with fractions and percentages and are willing to practice, you will manage.
 Training courses teach the maths you need in context, not in the abstract.

 You may not need to.
-Hybrid courses allow you to study theory online in evenings and weekends, with practical workshops on specific days.
+Part-time and hybrid courses allow you to study theory online in evenings and weekends, with practical workshops on specific days.
 Many career changers continue working full-time (or part-time) in their current role during Level 2 training.
 After Level 2, you can transition into paid electrical work while continuing to study for Level 3 and beyond.

 Start with the Level 2 Diploma rather than committing to the full package upfront.
 The Level 2 gives you a solid foundation and a genuine feel for whether the trade suits you.
 If you enjoy it, progress to Level 3.
 If not, you have invested 4 months rather than 2 years.
 That said, the vast majority of career changers who complete Level 2 continue to Level 3.